 You will need to think about where you might find information about your topic.
 Subject specialist journal databases, library catalogues, video collections, specialist library collections, online resources and print material may need to be searched to unearth research papers in your chosen field.
 You can always discuss where and how to search for information with your librarian or archivist.
 Colleagues and supervisors may also provide useful suggestions.

 The University of Queensland has produced a range of how-to-guides that outline techniques for finding specialist information.
 While the links provided are for access to the UQ library system and will not work for CSU students, the information may help you to consider resources other than journal articles and books.
 You can always discuss how CSU library can access specialist information by contacting your Faculty Librarians.

 Academic Libraries have invested heavily in books published by reputable and scholarly publishers.
 These publications will often provide highly detailed and in depth coverage of the research topic which is not always possible in journal articles alone.

-Books: Search CSU's Primo and Libraries Australia which searches most library catalogues throughout Australia.
+Books: Search Charles Sturt University's Primo and Libraries Australia which searches most library catalogues throughout Australia.
 The National Library of Australia and all the State Libraries are deposit libraries, so you can be sure you are seeing everything that has been published in Australia, including theses, reports and conference papers.

-Request an inter-library loan for items not held at CSU.
+Request an inter-library loan for items not held at Charles Sturt University.
 (Note: not available to offshore students.)